fthiagomedeiros/cloud-project-4/README.md

 docker-compose up
 ```

-> _tip_: I have provided the file _config.ts_ to be changed into the folder _/src/config_ in both projects. _/udacity-c3-restapi-user/src/config_ and _/udacity-c3-restapi-feed/src/config_
+> _tip_: To facilitate code execution, I have provided the file docker-compose.yaml ans aws credentials
+> file to be changed into the folder _/docker/_

 ### 2.2.
 The project have public docker images